livetrails/targetj/README.md

   - Can execute themselves when specific conditions are met.
   - Can adjust pauses between executions, limit the number of executions, track the progress of other variables or methods, and activate the life cycles of additional methods, and more.

+Targets follow a simple execution pattern, despite they can operate continuously and autonomously:

+- They initially execute in the order they appear in the code.
+- Each target can also listen to the one directly above it, encouraging related targets to be placed closer together and eliminating the need for extra constructs for observability.
+- They can form a functional transformation pipeline.
 ---

 ## Examples